candycode/qlua/README.md

 1. register the type through a call to qRegisterMetaType inside the LuaContext::RegisterTypes() function in LuaContext.cpp;
-2. add an ArgumentConstructor(Arguments.h) specialization to create a type instance from the data on the Lua stack;
+2. add an ArgumentConstructor(LuaArguments.h) specialization to create a type instance from the data on the Lua stack;
-3. add a ReturnConstructor(Arguments.h) specialization to create a Lua value from a type instance;
+3. add a ReturnConstructor(LuaArguments.h) specialization to create a Lua value from a type instance;
 4. Add code to create the proper ArgumentConstructor/ReturnConstructor from the type name inside ParameterWrapper and ReturnWrapper constructors